GOVERNMENT FUNDING

 PrairiesCan said the federal investment leverages about $7 million in additional funding through other levels of government and industry.
 PrairiesCan

 Vancouver-based DIGITAL, Canada’s global innovation cluster for digital technologies, announced a $15.3-million investment in a $44-million project with innovative Canadian health tech companies and researchers, to advance the development and deployment of AI-powered technologies to better support health care providers and enhance patient outcomes.
 Industry partners will contribute the remaining $29 million.
 The Health Compass II project is led by Richmond, B.C.-based clinic management software firm ORX Surgical, in collaboration with a pan-Canadian team of Tali AI, HEALWELL AI, Phelix AI, WELL Health Technologies, and Simon Fraser University.
-The project will introduce an innovative suite of four AI-driven modules to increase patient engagement, reduce administrative burnout, assist healthcare providers with documentation, and enhance clinical decision-making.
+The project will introduce an innovative suite of four AI-driven modules to increase patient engagement, reduce administrative burnout, assist health care providers with documentation, and enhance clinical decision-making.
 These modules will be integrated through an electronic medical record-agnostic mobile app to further advance patient engagement.
-This new commitment builds on DIGITAL’s original $3.1 million investment in the first phase of the Health Compass project in 2022.
+This new commitment builds on DIGITAL’s original $3.1-million investment in the first phase of the Health Compass project in 2022.
 DIGITAL

 Fisheries and Oceans Canada, Pacific Region announced nearly $9.3 million in funding for four projects in British Columbia under the Aquatic Ecosystems Restoration Fund.
 This fund supports projects to conserve and restore aquatic ecosystems by addressing impacts in these environments.
 Projects receiving funding include:

 Natural Resources Canada (NRCan) announced two federal investments totaling more than $9 million to Richmond, B.C.-based Saltworks Technologies Inc. and Vancouver-based NORAM Electrolysis Systems Inc. (NESI) to support the battery supply chain in British Columbia, under the Critical Minerals Research, Development and Demonstration Program.
 These investments will support Canada’s ability to address a gap in midstream lithium processing through the advancement of Canadian technologies.
 The nearly $5 million investment in Saltworks will be used to accelerate the concentration and conversion of Canadian lithium brine into lithium battery precursors using two novel technologies developed and tested by the company.
 An additional investment of $4.5 million in NESI will support industrial-scale demonstration of membrane electrolysis technology for lithium production at the company’s new test centre.
-The project will help commercialize sustainable lithium hydroxide production from a variety of lithium resources, enabling wide-scale industrial implementation of membrane electrolysis technology.
+This project will help commercialize sustainable lithium hydroxide production from a variety of lithium resources, enabling wide-scale industrial implementation of membrane electrolysis technology.
 NRCan

 Halifax-based Canada’s Ocean Supercluster (OSC), a federally funded global innovation cluster, announced Phase 3 of the Ocean Startup Project.
 With a total project value of just over $8 million, the OSC is providing $5 million in funding, with $2 million from the Atlantic Canada Opportunities Agency, $450,000 from Mitacs and the balance coming from industry partners.
 In 2020, the OSC announced its first innovation ecosystem project called the Ocean Startup Project, bringing together regional incubators and accelerators across Atlantic Canada to work together collectively for the first time to inspire, initiate and invest in new and early-stage ocean companies.
 Now pan-Canadian in focus, the Ocean Startup Project has helped more than 155 new ocean ventures become established.
 The project is led by New Brunswick Innovation Foundation, in collaboration with partners including: Technopole Maritime du Quebec; Invest Nova Scotia; Genesis Centre (Newfoundland); PEI BioAlliance; Springboard Atlantic; Creative Destruction Lab (Dalhousie University); and COAST Centre for Ocean Applied Sustainable Technologies (B.C.).
 Canada’s Ocean Supercluster